theultimates124/LifeSeries/README.md

 - `/lives rollLives [<player>]` - Rolls 2-6 lives for everyone or for the `[<player>]`, if specified. *This command is only available when playing Last Life.*

-- `/soulmate` - *These commands is only available when playing Double Life.*
+- `/soulmate` - *These commands are only available when playing Double Life.*
   - `/soulmate get <player>` - Shows you who `<player>`'s soulmate is.
   - `/soulmate set <player1> <player2>` - Makes `<player1>` be `<player2>`'s soulmate.
   - `/soulmate list` - Shows you all the soulmate pairs.